rocketcode-dev/content/content/published/every-tech-document/every-tech-document.md

 ## Establish your purpose early

 Time is a valuable asset.
-Sometimes people need to get their information quickly, and they need to quickly determine if a document will answer their questions.
+Sometimes people need to get their information quickly, and they need to quickly decide if a document will answer their questions.
 Nobody likes to scroll through pages of content to find that what they were looking for isn't there.

 Help the user assess the applicability of your content quickly by telling them what the article is about and who the intended audience is.